-The module ECD3ID provides an understanding of the connection between human perception and needs, and design of electronic systems/sensors.
+The module ECD3ID provides an understanding of the connection between human perception and needs, and design of electronic systems.
 Through project work, we work on design and concept development of an electronic system/sensor able to measure a condition that involves human perception.
+The module EMB3 provides the students with knowledge and skills to develop smaller embedded programs in a high-level language.
+The module SENS3 comprises electronics, sensors and actuators.
+Emphasis is put on the ability to analyse and dimension electronic system/sensors.